 But the truth of the matter is, chia seeds have been around a long time.

-Primarily grown in Bolivia and Mexico, they were generally imported, but one enterprising company saw some potential and that company began growing chia seed in the United States in 2014.
-Originally thought to be a source of food for horses, this changed when research revealed the protein, vitamins and minerals, the fiber, antioxidants and healthy fats they contained.
-This research opened up the door to a possibility of a market geared to human consumption rather than just creating Chia Pet planters.
+Primarily grown in Bolivia and Mexico, they were generally imported until one enterprising company saw some potential and began growing chia seeds in the United States in 2014.
+Originally thought to be a source of food for horses, this changed when research revealed the protein, vitamins, minerals, fiber, antioxidants, and healthy fats they contained.

 Chia seeds are also high in protein.
-So high in fact that many professional athletes rely on chia seeds to maintain their required levels of it.
+So high, in fact, that many professional athletes rely on chia seeds to maintain their required levels of protein intake.
 The best part of this is the fact that the amino acids they contain help to break down the protein to make it more readily absorbed and used immediately instead of simply being stored.
-Chia seed does indeed contain fat.
-But that fat is going to help with maintaining brain function
+Chia seed does indeed contain fat, but that fat is going to help with maintaining brain function.

 Chia Seeds Provide Energy

-When you are low on energy, you tend to make food choices rapidly without giving any real consideration to what you are putting in your mouth.
+When low on energy, people tend to make food choices rapidly without giving any real consideration to what they are putting in their mouths.
 Many times the foods we choose are processed foods that tend to be high in preservatives.
-What chia seeds do in providing energy is that they give you as well as your pet bird an energy boost without supplying any harmful ingredients in the process.
+What chia seeds do in providing energy is give you—as well as your pet bird—an energy boost without using any harmful ingredients in the process.
 Chia seeds are a healthy raw food with no other added ingredients.
-They are not processed like many manufactured treats so you can dredge a piece of fruit through some chia seeds and offer it to your pet bird with worrying about what else is in it.
+They are not processed like many manufactured treats, so you can dredge a piece of fruit through some chia seeds and offer it to your pet bird without worrying about what else is in it.

-Despite their small size, they pack so much nutrition for your flock.
-And they don’t have to be ground up to deliver the benefits like people must do with flax seed if they want to reap the benefits.
-Chia seed producers are going head to head with the flax seed producers in several ways.
-Aside from the fact that the product doesn’t have to be ground as is recommended to get the full benefits of flax seed, they can be put in dry storage for up to two years without being refrigerated and they won’t go rancid.
-However, a good way to store these is to either freeze them or vacuum seal them for dry storage in your pantry when buying in bulk.
+Despite their small size, they pack tons of nutrition for your flock and they don’t even have to be ground up to deliver the benefits like people must do if they want to reap the benefits of flaxseed.
+Chia seed producers are going head-to-head with the flaxseed producers in several ways: Aside from the fact that the product doesn’t have to be ground as is recommended to get the full benefits of flaxseed, chia seeds can be put in dry storage for up to two years without being refrigerated and they won’t go rancid.
+Try it yourself!
+A good way to store chia seeds is to either freeze them or vacuum seal them for dry storage in your pantry when buying in bulk.

-Chia seed can be fed to your birds in a myriad of ways.
-The simplest way is to sprinkle some on their Chop.
-Adding it to a Grain Bake or sprinkling them on as a topping to Chop or as a fresh topping on any meal is an easy way to boost the nutrition.
+Chia seeds can be fed to your birds in a myriad of ways.
+The simplest way is to sprinkle some on their chop.
+Adding it to a Grain Bake or sprinkling them on as a topping to chop or as a fresh topping on any meal is an easy way to boost nutrition.

 Chia seeds are readily available in stores everywhere and you can also order them online.
-While you can purchase either white or black chia seeds, bear in mind there is little nutritional difference in the two.
+While you can purchase either white or black chia seeds, bear in mind there is little nutritional difference between the two.
 They are an easy way to boost the nutrition of many dishes for your birds.
-Take advantage of this tiny seed and find ways to introduce them into your pet bird's diet.
+Take advantage of this tiny but mighty seed and find ways to introduce it into your pet bird's diet.